Slangenmans/NeedForScreed/README.md

 # DekvloerenBewaking

 ## Summary
-Webapplication used to keep track of finances regarding screed projects.
+Webapplication developed in Laravel used to keep track of finances regarding screed projects.

 ## Features
 - Login systeem